dsteyn44/comic_craze_MS3/README.md

 ```

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

+### Creating a MongoDb account and collection and wiring it up

+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+3. You should now have a copy of the original repository in your GitHub account.

 ## Credits